-Coursework in English as a Foreign Language: English language courses completed in non-English speaking countries are generally regarded as comparable to foreign language courses taught in Canada.
-Accordingly, those courses may not be eligible for transfer credits as equivalent to undergraduate English courses.
+Coursework in English as a Foreign Language: English language courses completed in non-English speaking countries are generally regarded as comparable to foreign language courses taught in the U.S. Accordingly, those courses may not be eligible for transfer credits as equivalent to undergraduate English courses.

 Credential Analysis: Identifies each credential in terms of its principal elements.
-That analysis includes country, name of credential, year awarded, school name, entrance requirements, program length, major/specialization, Canadian equivalency, and special remarks.
-Credible Documents - Documents that are in the applicant's possession that were issued by the institution attended or the institution or agency that awarded the degree, diploma, or certificate.
+That analysis includes country, name of credential, year awarded, school name, entrance requirements, program length, major/specialization, U.S. equivalency, and special remarks.

+Credible Documents: Documents that are in the applicant's possession that were issued by the institution attended or the institution or agency that awarded the degree, diploma, or certificate.
 The WES Gateway Program requires an applicant to have at least one credible document to begin an application.

-Credential Recognition: A decision made by an institution to recognize the validity of a credential earned in a country other than Canada to meet requirements for admission, licensing, or employment.
+Credential Recognition: A decision made by an institution to recognize the validity of a credential earned in a country other than the U.S. to meet requirements for admission, licensing, or employment.

-Recognized Institution: The status of a nationally-recognized institution or program in another country that is comparable to that of a recognized institution in Canada.
+Recognized Institution: The status of a nationally-recognized institution or program in another country that is comparable to that of a recognized institution in the U.S.